uQr/cordova-docs/tutorial-gulp/gulp-ci.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ##Configuring Your Build Server
-If you haven’t already, you’ll need to set up your build server with all of the necessary native dependencies.
+If you haven’t already, you’ll need to set up your build server with all of the necessary native dependencies for the platforms you intend to build.
 See “Installing Dependencies” in the [Building Cordova Apps in a Team / Continuous Integration Environment](http://go.microsoft.com/fwlink/?LinkID=533743) tutorial for details.

 While each build server is slightly different in terms of how you configure tasks, all you will need to do is run the following two commands: